 A commitment to public service has been at the core of Cardozo's educational mission since we opened our doors in 1976.
-Founded, in part, to offer opportunities to groups typically excluded from mainstream practice, the law school hosts a vibrant Center for Public Service Law that supports public service initiatives that often intersect with fundamental issues of social justice.
+Founded, in part, to offer opportunities to groups typically excluded from mainstream practice, the law school hosts a vibrant Public Service Law Center that supports public service initiatives that often intersect with fundamental issues of social justice.

 A Call to Action